Environmental Processes

 - Calculate concentrations in chemical equilibrium systems with acids and bases, chemical precipitation and complex formation reactions

-- Carry out equilibrium calculations in two-phase gas/liquid systems
+- Carry out equilibrium phase distribution calculations

 - Explain the content of specifications of water quality and be able to describe the concentrations of important components in water